-DC’s ratings system seems to favor such use.
+DC’s rating system seems to favor such use.
 Books rated “Teen” (ages 12 and up) contain “mild violence, language, and/or suggestive themes,” while books rated “Teen Plus” (ages 15 and up) contain “moderate violence, mild profanity, graphic imagery and/or suggestive themes.”
-You have to jump to “Mature” rating (ages 17 and up) for “extensive profanity.”
+You have to jump to the “Mature” rating (ages 17 and up) for “extensive profanity.”
 If wondering, the DC superhero line is basically all Teen/Teen Plus rated; the Mature books are usually labeled such, and feature language you’d find on HBO shows.

-Marvel’s ratings system is along similar lines.
+Marvel’s rating system is along similar lines.
 Most of the Marvel superhero books are “T” (apparently similar to PG) or “T+ Teens and Up” (similar to PG-13, appropriate for teens 13 and up), with “Parental Advisory” and “Max: Explicit Content” for more explicit material.

 (Both companies offer an all-ages level, if curious (“E” for DC, “All Ages” for Marvel), where their few children’s books lie.)

-Outside of the Big Two, other comics publishers vary in how swearing’s treated.
+Outside of the Big Two, other comic publishers vary in how swearing’s treated.
 Archie traditionally stuck with G-rated language, though even they’ve loosened up to DC/Marvel levels with their recent reboot/horror lines of books.
 Webcomics, of course, never had to worry about censorship at all; thus, they come in at every point, from newspaper strip-style swearing symbols to HBO-level language.

 Despite the above, most DC/Marvel characters (not just teen heroes, but also adult heroes like Superman, Batman, or Spider-Man) still don’t use harder curse words.
 Below, I list my guesses why this is such.